paschmann/changd/README.md

 Once running, your web application frontend should be available on http://localhost:3000, the API/backend should be available on http://localhost:8000.
 The frontend API calls will be proxied to port 8000 using the proxy referenced in the frontend/package.json file.

+#### AWS S3 Storage

+If you would like to reduce your local file system storage and use AWS S3, be sure to specify a S3_BUCKET filename in your .env file along with your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+This should be a IAM User with S3 Access (suggested).

 ## License

 This project is licensed under the MIT License - see the [license](license) file for details